-Welcome to Early Childhood Education at NBIS!
+Welcome to Early Years at NBIS!

-Our dedicated staff recognise that all children are unique and understand that the early years are an extremely important time in a child’s learning.
-Our small class sizes allow us to really engage and get to know the children, planning activities that are tailored made to each individual.
+Our dedicated staff recognises that all children are unique and understand that the early years are an extremely important time in a child’s learning.
+Our small class sizes allow us to really engage and get to know the children, planning activities that are tailor-made to each individual.
 We encourage the children to develop their independence and curiosity through purposeful play, as well as teacher-led activities.

-Play is the context for learning in ECE (we do not teach subjects).
+Play is the context for learning in Early Years.
 Through play, young children explore and learn to understand the world, showing what they have learned and what they are trying to understand.
 Therefore, we are supporting the development of positive learning behaviours such as: effective communication, resilience, problem solving, concentration, organisation, confidence, curiosity, self-esteem and many more.

-More information can be found at - https://www.education.gov.au/early-years-learning-framework.
+More information can be found at - https://www.gov.uk/early-years-foundation-stage

 Head of Early Childhood